mibwurrepo/Indraningrat-et-al.-SpongesDepthGradient2019/README.md

 HeatMap.csv contains list of OTUs with average relative abundance above 0.25% in all samples.

-All questions or comments concerning this analysis can be directed at anak1.indraningrat@wur.nl
+All questions or comments concerning this analysis can be directed at indraningrat@warmadewa.ac.id